SOTASHE/Recruiter-Management-System/README.md

 # Recruitment-Software
 Please note that we use this project for a school project and we do not have the financial means to access to APIS.
-So we have choosen to scrap LinkedIn data from 5 profils just to succeed the demonstration and not for commercial use ( scraping X profiles).
+So we have choosen to scrap LinkedIn data from 5 profils just to succeed the demonstration and not for commercial use.

 Please note also that LinkedIn block ip after 10 successive requests.
 So it is not really scraping !